 ENGLISH AS A SECOND LANGUAGE

-The Intensive English Program (IEP) is available to adults who wish to study English as a second language full-time at UW–Madison to improve their proficiency in English.
-While in the program, participants are UW–Madison students.
-If selected for admission, the student is issued a Form I–20 which allows the participant to request the student visa.
-The program offers full-time, 15-week programs in the fall and spring terms and an 8-week program in summer.
+The Intensive English Program (IEP) at UW–Madison provides quality academic instruction to adults who wish to improve their proficiency in English.
+IEP offers full-time, 15-week programs in the fall and spring semesters and an 8-week Summer program.
 The classes range from lower-intermediate (A2) to advanced level (C1).
-Beginning-level instruction is not offered.
-Part-time enrollment is available to adults who already in Madison to live, work, or study.
+Beginning-level instruction (A1) is not offered.
+IEP participants are admitted as UW–Madison students in University Special student status.
 Further details about the program content, admissions criteria, and the application process is available at the Types of Study page and the IEP website.

 FORMAL EXCHANGE PROGRAM